PowerShell: Export Last Login Date of Entra ID Users

 • It’s important to note that even if the AzureADPreview module has been installed successfully, you can still encounter the same error message if you don’t have the necessary permissions to read Entra ID sign-in logs.
 The error message, Get-AzureADAuditSignInLogs is not recognized may persist due to insufficient permissions to access this specific feature.

-• You can try elevating your permissions to test and potentially resolve the issue.
+• You can try elevating your permissions to resolve this issue.
 If possible, grant yourself global administrator rights and test if you still encounter the same error message when using the Get-AzureADAuditSignInLogs cmdlet.
 Often, this issue can be resolved by having the appropriate administrative privileges to access Entra ID sign-in logs.

 Get-AzureADAuditSignInLogs is not recognized